 - One word of caution: If a student takes a combination of face-to-face and online courses in a single term, they will pay both all mandatory campus fees and the higher eTuition rate.

-Each of our courses below is a full semester (14-15 weeks)
+Each of our courses in fall/spring are a full semester (14-15 weeks).
+Summer course durations vary.